ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Scudder found this species uncommon in 1900, and it remains so today.
 The 1986-90 MAS Atlas confirmed Juniper Hairstreak in only 37 of 723 blocs searched; that ranks it as “Uncommon.”
 MBC sight records from 2000-2007 also rank it as Uncommon (Table 5).
 Many other hairstreaks and elfins---Frosted Elfin, Eastern Pine Elfin, Brown Elfin, Banded Hairstreak, Edwards’ Hairstreak---were seen more frequently in this period, with the same amount of total effort.
 Cassie in the Atlas account termed Juniper Hairstreak “quite common in eastern Massachusetts,” but that could not be said today, as this species is rather hard to find.

 There is a somewhat cyclical pattern of MBC sightings per total trip reports (Chart 30).
-The pattern might reflect normal rises and falls in population numbers.
+The pattern might reflect normal fluctuations in population numbers.
 No long-term trends should be inferred.
+A thorough list-length study using MBC data found a 19.0% decline in detectibility of this species 1992-2010, but it was not statistically significant (Breed et al. 2012).
 In this species population outbreaks and declines are often quite localised.
 As Mello and Hanson put it, Juniper Hairstreak can be “sporadic in abundance and distribution....common at a given site one year and absent the next (2002:39).

 Chart 30: MBC Sightings per Total Trip Reports, 1992-2009